pineapplemachine/interval-tree-type-js/readme.md

 Types, methods, and attributes not specifically documented in this readme are liable to change from one version to the next without notice, even between patch versions. (e.g. *1.0.0* => *1.0.1*)
-You should use only the documented API or, if it's really important to use undocumented parts of the API, then you should be careful when upgrading to a newer version of the package.
+You should use only the documented API or, if it's really important for you to use undocumented parts of the API, then you should be careful when upgrading to a newer version of the package.

 **How do I represent unbounded intervals?**